-Jetlag is a condition that usually occurs in people who travel by plane.
-During long-haul flights, the body clock is disrupted due to time zone changes and the sleep-wake cycle and other biological rhythms are affected.
+Jetlag is a condition that typically occurs in people who travel by plane.
+During long-haul flights, the body's internal clock is disrupted due to changes in time zones, affecting sleep-wake cycles and other biological rhythms.

-Changes in the day-night cycle during the time you travel can affect the quality of your sleep and alter your natural sleep patterns.
-For example, you may not be sleepy when it is daytime in the place you are traveling to, or you may experience insomnia even though it is night.
+The changes in the day-night cycle in the time zone you travel to can affect the quality of your sleep and disrupt your natural sleep patterns.
+For example, you may not feel sleepy when it is daytime at your de

 Before your trip:

-• Try to adapt to the time difference your travel may cause.
-Change your sleep times a few days in advance to adapt to the new time zone.
+Try to adapt to the time difference that your travel may cause.
+Change your sleep schedule a few days in advance to adjust to the new time zone.

-• Get good sleep and rest before travelling.
+Get a good night's sleep and rest before your journey.

-• Take the necessary items (earphones, pillows, eye mask, etc.) with you for sleeping during the flight.
+Bring necessary items (headphones, a pillow, an eye mask, etc.) to help you sleep during the flight.

 During your trip:

-• Increase fluid consumption and avoid alcohol during flight.
+Increase fluid intake and avoid alcohol during the flight.

-• Move during flight.
-Walk on the plane periodically to boost your blood circulation.
+Move around during the flight.
+Walk periodically on the plane to improve blood circulation.

 After your trip:

-• If you have a busy schedule in the first days after your trip, lighten your schedule a few days in advance.
+If you have a busy schedule in the first few days after your journey, lighten it up a bit in advance.

-• Get more sleep for a few days to relieve your post-travel fatigue.
+Get more sleep for a few days to overcome post-travel fatigue.

-• Exercise immediately after travel.
-Physical activity speeds up your metabolism and regulates your sleep.
+Exercise immediately after your trip.
+Physical activity boosts metabolism and helps regulate your sleep.